tejeswar2023/Movie-News-Web/README.md

 # Movie-News-Web

-This is movie news website.
+This a is movie news website.